bruceravel/LearningLarch/start/data.rst

       data: array<shape=(9, 104), type=dtype('float64')>
       energy: array<shape=(104,), type=dtype('float64')>
       filename: '_static/Bi2O3_Lg6.xes'
-      header: ['# XDI/1.0 PILATUS/100K BLA/4', '# Beamline.collimation: none', ... '# -------------------------', '#  energy      xes      npixels    1          2          3          4          5          6']
+      header: ['# XDI/1.0 PILATUS/100K BLA/4', '# Beamline.collimation: none', ... ]
       npixels: array<shape=(104,), type=dtype('float64')>
       xes: array<shape=(104,), type=dtype('float64')>

-This tells us that :quoted:`bi2o3` is a collection things.
-Groups are Larch's fundamental way of organizing things.
+This tells us that :quoted:`bi2o3` is a collection of things.
+Groups are Larch's fundamental way of organizing data and metadata.
 Virtually everything of interest in Larch is a Group or a member of a Group.
 These Groups are grab bags of indeterminate size.
 That is, they can contain any number of items and each item can be almost anything, including other Groups.

 In this case, the `read_ascii
 <http://xraypy.github.io/xraylarch/data/index.html#_io.read_ascii>`_